 How is TMS different from traditional methods of treating depression, like antidepressants and therapy?

 TMS is different because it does not use medication.
-It very speciﬁcally targets an area of the brain believed to be responsible for symptoms of depression.
+It very specifically targets an area of the brain believed to be responsible for symptoms of depression.
 Magnetic pulses activate these areas of the brain to bring it to a more normal state and make the person less depressed.
-TMS is more effective than medications for treatment-resistant patients, and it may be me more effective than medication more generally.
+TMS is more effective than medications for treatment- resistant patients, and it may be more effective than medication generally.

 Are there any health risks associated with TMS?

-TMS of South Tampa has now been using TMS for ﬁve years.
+TMS of South Tampa has now been using TMS for six years.
 What kind of impact has TMS had on your patients?

-It’s had a terriﬁc impact on patients who are tired of medications causing side effects and not helping.
-The results from my practice show 74 percent of patients feel better after TMS, and 44 percent of patients have a complete resolution of their depression.
+It’s had a terrific impact on patients who are tired of medications causing side effects and not helping.
+The results from my practice show 74% of patients feel better after TMS, and 44% of patients have a complete resolution of their depression.
 The results have been truly amazing.
 TMS has also had a great impact on myself and my staff, helping us feel better about the service we provide.

 TMS is now covered by a wide variety of insurance plans.
 Why is that important for patients?

 Patients want proven medical treatments to be covered by insurance.
 TMS is now an affordable option for many more people.
-At TMS of South Tampa, we accept Cigna, United, Aetna, Medicare, Baycare, Woods & Associates and TriCare (with single case agreement).
+At TMS of South Tampa, we accept Cigna, United, Aetna, Medicare, Baycare, Woods & Associates and Tricare, and we are now in network with Blue Cross Blue Shield and Humana.

 Who is a good candidate for TMS?

 Anyone with major depression is a good candidate for TMS.
-For insurance to cover the treatment, patients will have had to have tried and failed to treat their depression with traditional medications and therapy.
-This year, I have also added TMS treatments for anxiety, PTSD, tinnitus and migraines to my practice.
+For insurance to cover the treatment, patients will need to have tried and failed to treat their depression with traditional medications and therapy.
+Recently, I have also added TMS treatments for anxiety, PTSD, tinnitus and migraines to my practice.

 508 S. Habana Ave., Suite 320